sourcemeta/jsonschema/docs/test.markdown

   into the resolution context using the `--resolve` or `--http` options_.

   If the `target` is relative, it will be interpreted as a file path relative to the test file location.
-For security reasons, the file path still needs be imported into the resolution context using `--resolve`.

 - `tests`: An array of tests you want to run.